-- 3.1 The following, as well as Sections A and B, supplement the Complaints Code of Practice. - 3.2 The complaint definition is used for reporting in Sections A and B. - 3.3 The Complaints Code of Practice defines a complaint as:
+- 3.1 The following, as well as Sections A and B, supplement the Complaints Code of Practice, and should be read alongside that document. - 3.2 The complaint definition is used for reporting in Sections A and B. - 3.3 The Complaints Code of Practice defines a complaint as: